 A few weeks ago I tracked down most of the speakers to get their take on what agents should be thinking about for real estate marketing in 2015.

-With the help of my team in the Real Estate Marketing Academy at Placester, we collected a bunch of killer tips from these master marketers and put together a slide deck called Agent Intelligence for 2015: Real Estate Marketing Secrets from the Pros.
+With the help of my team in the Real Estate Marketing Academy at Placester, we collected a bunch of killer tips from these master marketers from offline to online to content marketing to Facebook and put together a slide deck called Agent Intelligence for 2015: Real Estate Marketing Secrets from the Pros.
 Feel free to download, retweet your favorite quotes and connect with the speakers at the event.
 Keep dreaming and just remember to plan to make your dreams come true.

 Here’s a few of my favorite tips: